 At sunset on Christmas Eve in 1921, Fra Diegu Street in the town of Hamrun was crowded with children and adults ready to take part in the first procession.
 In those days, street lighting was very poor in Malta and so many people brought lanterns with them to help them see their way during the procession and to shed light on the statue of Baby Jesus carried shoulder-high by four boys.
 The different types of lamps included, gas powered bicycle headlamps, oil lamps used on farmers carts, coloured paper lanterns, Venetian lights, palm fronds and olive branches.
 The idea became very popular with people of all ages and so the very special Maltese traditional started.
 These processions are still popular today and form part of the Christmas Eve celebrations.

 In 1986 the 'Friends of the Crib' society was formed and now they have over 500 members.
-Every years in the weeks running up to Christmas the Friends put on a exhibition of about 100 cribs of all shapes and sizes.
+Every year, in the weeks running up to Christmas, the Friends put on a exhibition of about 100 cribs of all shapes and sizes.

 Maltese houses are often also decorated with cribs with 'pasturi' (which are small plastic or clay figures representing figures like the shepherds and angels).
 Large figures of the baby Jesus are sometimes put behind windows or in balconies and lit at night.
 Houses are also decorated with Christmas wreaths, candles and all sorts of other decorations.
 Every household also has a Christmas Tree decorated with light bulbs, tinsel and Christmas decorations.